dmrdiego/Site_App_Bureau_Social/replit.md

 ## System Architecture

-The application is built with a clear separation of concerns, utilizing a full-stack JavaScript/TypeScript architecture.
+The application employs a full-stack JavaScript/TypeScript architecture with a clear separation of concerns.

 ### Frontend (client/)
 - **Framework**: React 18 + TypeScript + Vite